NguyenVanTien99/brickbreakgame2d/README.md

-# brickbreakgame2d
+# Coding game 2D break brick with Html-canvas, CSS and Javascript.

-coding game 2d break brick with html-canvas, css and javascript
+Open index.html and run game on your browser.